ilittlebig/easy-auth/README.md

 ```

 #### Get Devices
 Use the `getDevices` function to retrieve a list of remembered devices associated with the authenticated user.
-This list includes devices that the user has previously chosen to remember during the login process, which can be useful for security management and providing users with insights into their active sessions.
+This list includes devices that the user has previously chosen to remember during the login process.

 ```ts
 import { getDevices } from "easy-auth";